 New students (Class of 2026 and new to Ingraham): Welcome to Ingraham!
 We are looking forward to welcoming you to the Ram family.
 Here is where you can find all the resources you need for registration.

 9th Grade Success Team

-To submit a schedule request, please click on our online Schedule Request below.
+To submit a schedule request, please click on our online Schedule Request link for your counselor.
 Virtual Bookings not available yet.
 No schedule requests will be accepted through email.

 If you know your student WILL NOT be attending Ingraham next year and/or if you have any questions about in person placement.
 Please contact our registrar, Cindy Spencer at email@example.com or call 206-252-4001.

 Frequently Asked Questions